 Yes!
 Laser Therapy is often used with other forms of therapy, including physical therapy, chiropractic adjustments, massage, soft tissue mobilization, electrotherapy and even following surgery.
 Other healing modalities are complementary and can be used with laser to increase the effectiveness of the treatment.

-Laser therapy was born from scientific research over 30 years ago in Europe and perfected by K-Laser USA with the latest technological advancements.
+Laser therapy was born from scientific research over 30 years ago in Europe.

 Schedule an appointment today for a No Charge No Obligation Consultation with the doctor.